blackwhitehere/acme-portal/docs/user/getting-started.md

 1. **Check ACME Resources View**: Should display your flows in a tree structure
 2. **Test Refresh**: Click the refresh button (🔄) in the ACME Resources toolbar
-3. **Try Opening a Flow**: Click the file icon (📄) next to a flow to open its source file
+3. **Try Opening a Flow**: Click the flow entry to open its source file
-4. **Check Output Panel**: Look for "ACME Portal" in the Output panel for any error messages

 ## Troubleshooting Initial Setup